-San Bernardino Burglary Defense Attorney
+San Bernardino Burglary Attorney

 Burglary is one of the most common crimes in the state of California and, depending on the circumstances of the crime, the penalties one might face will vary greatly.
 If you are facing burglary charges, no matter how minor they might seem, it is wise to hire a burglary defense lawyer who is experienced in handling such cases as soon as possible to protect your rights and your freedom.
 At the Law Office of Dennis Kuntz, our San Bernardino burglary attorney is dedicated to representing the interests of his clients to ensure they receive the best possible outcome for their case.

-In California, state laws establish two types of burglary, first and second-degree.
-First-degree burglary is defined as the burglary of any inhabited dwelling, such as a house, vessel, or other property that is designed for habitation at the time of the crime, even if no one was occupying the property at the time.
+In California, state laws establish two types of burglary charges, first and second-degree.
+First-degree burglary in California is defined as the burglary of an inhabited dwelling, such as a house, vessel, or other property that is designed for habitation at the time of the crime, even if no one was occupying the property at the time.

-State law also includes properties that have been abandoned due to a natural disaster or other emergency as “currently inhabited” properties.
-A burglary that does not qualify as first-degree burglary will proceed as a second-degree burglary case.
+State law also includes properties that have been abandoned due to a natural disaster or another emergency as “currently inhabited” properties.
+A burglary that does not qualify as California burglary in the first-degree will proceed as a second-degree burglary case.
 Examples of second-degree burglary cases include burglaries committed at business or store.

-Penalties for burglary can include:
+Penalties for burglary charges in California can include:

-- Second-degree burglary: This is considered a misdemeanor and is punishable by up to a year in county jail, and or a fine, and probation.
-Depending on the nature of the crime, a second-degree burglary might also be treated as a felony, however, in which case it would be punishable by up to 3 years in a county jail, and/or a fine, probation, and restitution to the victims.
+- Second-degree burglary California: This is considered a misdemeanor and is punishable by up to a year in county jail, and or a fine, and probation.
+Depending on the nature of the crime, a second-degree burglary might also be treated as a felony, however, in which case it would be punishable by up to 3 years in county jail, and/or a fine, probation, and restitution to the victims.